CERC-Genomic-Medicine/Regenie_nextflow/README.md

 ### Execution of the regenie GWAS analyses

-2) At Minimum, change declaration of the following variables within the Standard.config file (or Binairy.config if phenotypes are binary) :
+2) At Minimum, change declaration of the following variables within the Regenie_main_[continuous/binary].config file :

 * `genotypes_file` -- Full path to the .pgen or .bgen files containing LD-pruned set of variants
 * `gwas_genotypes_files` -- Full path to the .pgen or .bgen variant file for Single-variant association testing